 This skillet sun-dried tomato dip is creamy, but also gets a hit of sweetness from roasted bell peppers to complement the sun-dried tomatoes.
 It's cooked and served all in the same skillet, cutting down on dishes.
 Serve it with crackers, toasted bread or fresh-cut veggies.

-This classic hummus recipe couldn't be easier--just toss a few ingredients in the food processor and whir away!
-Aquafaba (the liquid from a can of chickpeas) makes this healthy dip extra smooth and creamy.
+This vibrant green hummus recipe couldn't be easier--just toss a few ingredients in the food processor and whir away!
+Aquafaba (the liquid from a can of chickpeas) and avocado make this healthy dip extra smooth and creamy.
 Serve with veggie chips, pita chips or crudités.

 A tomato-rich dressing boosts the flavor and lowers calories and fat in this tortellini salad (the dressing is also great on green salads or grilled fish).
 Roasted red peppers, artichoke hearts and sun-dried tomatoes add a good dose of vitamins A, C and fiber.

 Chopped clams, aromatic vegetables and creamy potatoes blended with low-fat milk and just a half cup of cream gives this chunky New England-style clam chowder plenty of rich body.
 Serve with oyster crackers and a tossed salad to make it a meal.